Svasaṃvedana: Dignāga

-Dharmakirti
+Dharmakīrti

-Dharmakirti, Dignaga's most influential follower also defended svasamvedana.
+Dharmakīrti, Dignāga's most influential follower also defended svasaṃvedana.
 He claimed that cognition and its object are the same because they are perceived together at the same time.
 If one could not perceive cognition, one could not perceive its content either.
 He argues that cognition cannot be cognized by another cognition because that would lead to infinite regress: the second cognition would require a third cognition to cognize it and so on.

 Yogācāra-Madhyamaka school

-Santaraksita summarizes Dignaga's and Dharmakirtis' arguments for svasamvedana in his Tattvasaṃgraha.
-He also discusses two additional features of svasamvedana.
+Śāntarakṣita summarizes Dignāga's and Dharmakīrti's arguments for svasaṃvedana in his Tattvasaṃgraha.
+He also discusses two additional features of svasaṃvedana.